Take the survey online or download and print a copy.

 Privacy Notice: What we hold, how we use it and keep it confidential and secure

-The Data Protection Act protects the use of information that identifies individuals.
+General Data Protection Regulation protects the use of information that identifies individuals.
 There are 8 principles, which the practice adhere to:

 The Act dictates that information should be disclosed only on a need-to-know basis.
 Printouts and paper records must be treated carefully and disposed of in a secure manner.